nhsconnect/prm-practice-migration/guide/05-planning-for-cut-over.md

 * Data entered into the old system will no longer be carried across into the new system (note: practices may still enter data but it will not be migrated).

-* The Target supplier will import the data into the new system
+* The new supplier (target) will import the data into the new system

 * The practice will test and sign off the data